fieldtrip/website/tutorial/sleep.md

 Compare the artifact begin and end samples when detected in the continuous data and when detected in the epoched data.
 What do you notice?
 {% include markup/end %}

 Another indicator of wake periods (or REM sleep) is eye movement.
 In the EOG we observe different types of eye movements (blinks, normal, slow, and rapid eye movements).
-Therefore, we will next detect periods with increased EO
+Therefore, we will next detect periods with increased EOG.

       cfg = [];
       cfg.continuous                = 'yes';